rails/rails/guides/source/action_controller_overview.md

 end
 ```

-To remove something from the session, assign that key to be `nil`:
+To remove something from the session, delete the key/value pair:

 ```ruby
 class LoginsController < ApplicationController